Article Updated On

 Chrysotile fibers are white in colour, with a flexible and curly texture.

-Chrysotile asbestos fibers are known for being very strong, which is why they were used for hundreds of years, by being spun into thread and woven into cloth.
+Chrysotile asbestos fibers are known for being very strong and flexible, which is why they were used for hundreds of years, by being spun into thread and woven into cloth.

 They are also very heat resistant and have excellent thermal, electrical and acoustic properties.